leafac/yocto-cfa/dissertation/yocto-cfa.md

 \begin{description}
 \item [Line 4:]

 Prettier needs to parse and regenerate the string representing the value, in an architecture similar to that of the interpreter (see § \ref{Architecture}), and it may use different parsers.
-We choose Babel \cite{babel}, which is the default parser for JavaScript (Prettier also supports formatting other languages, for example, TypeScript and Markdown).
+We choose Babel [babel](), which is the default parser for JavaScript (Prettier also supports formatting other languages, for example, TypeScript and Markdown).

 \item [Line 5:]